Yufanggg/BayesianSurivivalShrinkage/README.md

 - `.\function_file\bSpline_stan_constructor.R`: setting up the stan_data structure for `bSpline_est.stan`.

 #### Other supporting functions
-- `Functions.R`: Functions being used when constructing the stan_data, model diagnosis and model performance evaluation.
+- `.\function_file\Functions.R`: Functions being used when constructing the stan_data, model diagnosis and model performance evaluation.

 ### Report
+The report of this project is now underdrafting.

 ## Validating the method:
 The method was validated from two following perspectivess.